 Explore the town

-Akaroa’s quaintness is exemplified in its shops, streets, and restaurants.
-We found the most incredible curio and antique shop and ended up buying way more than what we could carry back in our suitcases.
+During our visit, we found the most incredible curio and antique shop and ended up buying way more than what we could carry back in our suitcases!

-We also saw some really beautiful restaurants and cafes in the town.
-But the one that we went to, Akaroa Fish & Chips, we would not recommend.
+We also saw some really beautiful restaurants and cafés in the town.

 Lake Forsyth lies 30 minutes outside Akaroa.
 Probably not the prettiest lake we had seen in New Zealand, but that in no way meant it was any less grand.
 Thanks to deforestation and leeching in the surrounding area, Lake Forsyth has been facing issues related to its quality of water for over a century now.